 Business Continuity Management

 Natus has established various business continuity management plans to enable us to respond immediately in a thoughtful and organized manner.
 This helps us to ensure that a variety of situations including IT system interruptions, natural disasters and site incidents do not cause a material amount of downtime.
 For example, we have plans to aid in mitigating the impact and enabling fast recovery of key production and customer services which are critical to our business.
 We conduct regular testing and analysis of the plans to ensure they are properly maintained.

-As part of our corporate mission to provide innovative healthcare solutions focused on the diagnosis and treatment of central nervous and sensory system disorders for patients of all ages, Natus Medical Incorporated is committed to the highest standards of ethical business conduct.
-This Code of Conduct, or Code for short, summarizes Natus' compliance and ethical policies for all employees including our principal executive officer, principal financial officer, and principal accounting officer.
+As part of our corporate vision to deliver innovative and trusted solutions to screen, diagnose, and treat disorders affecting the brain, neural pathways, and eight sensory nervous systems, Natus is committed to the highest standards of ethical business conduct.
+This Code of Conduct, or Code for short, summarizes Natus' compliance and ethical policies for all Natus employees.

-As a leading provider of medical device solutions focused on the diagnosis and treatment of central nervous and sensory system for patients of all ages, Natus recognizes the importance of efforts to positively impact society.
+As a leading provider of innovative and trusted solutions to screen, diagnose, and treat disorders affecting the brain, neural pathways, and eight sensory nervous systems, Natus recognizes the importance of efforts to positively impact society.
 We strive to support the broader communities in which we operate through various Corporate Social Responsibility (CSR) efforts including employee volunteering, charitable donations, educational research grants, and improving our communities through responsible and meaningful actions that align with our core values and corporate strategy.